RuthOsukuku/Phase-1-code-challenge/README.md

 //viewQuotes(): This function listens for a click event on an element with the ID "display-quotes".
 When triggered, it sends a GET request to the same local server endpoint to retrieve an array of quote objects.
 It then loops through each quote object and creates a list item element that displays the quote text, and appends it to an unordered list element with the ID "quote-text".

 //deleteQuote(): This function listens for a form submission event on an element with the ID "delete-form".
 When triggered, it retrieves the ID value from an input field with the ID "id", constructs a DELETE request to the local server endpoint with the retrieved ID, and sends the request.
 The function then logs a response message to the console.

-//makePatchRequest(): This function sends a PATCH request to the local server endpoint with the ID value of 2, and a request body object that updates the author name of the quote with the ID of 2.
-The function then logs the response object to the console.
-However, this function is commented out and not currently being used in the code.